Life Insurance Primer for New Parents

 You were young and you fell in love, you and your spouse.
 One of you went to work, or perhaps both.
 Making good money or even if it wasn’t so good, you didn’t figure you needed life insurance.
 Either you couldn’t afford it, or if you could, your spouse was quite capable of taking care of his or her self if something happened to you.
 Then, one day, something changed.
 No longer is it all about when you want to go out, when you want to get things, or spend all of your money for yourself.
-You have another life to care for.
+You have another person to care for.
 You buy a stroller, a crib, a dresser, clothes so tiny they look like they were made for insects.
 Among all of these changes, however, are you forgetting something very important?

 Taking Care of Your Child

-Now if something were to happen to you, it is no longer just a matter of your spouse being able to take care of themselves.
+Now if something were to happen to you, it is no longer just a matter of your husband/wife being able to take care of themselves.
 They have to take care of themselves and the child you leave behind.
 That is not easy at all.
 If they are going to continue working, who is going to take care of this baby?
 If they were staying home, then your spouse is now going to have to go to work.
 Who is going to take care of the baby?
-Will the one income of your spouse be enough to provide for their needs?
-Will the child still be able to go to that college you were planning on when they grow up?
+Will the one income of your husband/wife be enough to provide for their needs?
+Will the kid still be able to go to that college you were planning on when they grow up?

 The answer to all of these is “YES” - if you have a proper life insurance policy in place.

-Life insurance doesn’t have to be a complicated affair, but out of love and concern for your family’s well-being.
+Buying coverage doesn’t have to be a complicated affair, but out of love and concern for your family’s well-being.
 It should be a viewed as a necessity.

 How Renewable Life Insurance Benefits Your Kids